Martiless/nondairy-godmother/README.md

 </details>

 1. Bookings appeared to be completed on the site but nothing was happening in the backend.
-      * One reason this wasn't working was because I had manually entered the booking form into the bookings.html file as apose to entering it using django's built in features.
+      * One reason this wasn't working was that I had manually entered the booking form into the bookings.html file as opposed to entering it using Django's built-in features.
       * Once this was fixed I then had to add the POST function to the bookings view.

 1. When trying to add specific users the booking form loaded but throw up a ProgrammingError when the user clicked on "Book Now"
       * I had to do a bit of troubleshooting to solve this one.
 After spending a bit of time researching and chatting with other students on Slack it was discovered that my view for the booking form was written for the older version of the booking model and had to be updated to include the user request.
-      * After making these changes a user was now able to complete the booking and were redirected to the "Thank you" page.
+      * After making these changes a user was now able to complete the booking and was redirected to the "Thank you" page.
 <details>
 <summary>ID Error</summary>

 ![ID Error](https://res.cloudinary.com/martiless/image/upload/v1658244451/static/documents/errors/id_error.060a7133eaae.png)
 </details>

-1. After correcting the above ID error it caused another ProgrammingError when I logged into the django admin page and clicked on the bookings tab.
+1. After correcting the above ID error it caused another ProgrammingError when I logged into the Django admin page and clicked on the bookings tab.
       * After countless attempts to solve this error but debugging, troubleshooting and reaching out to various programming communities (including Slack) I had to eventually contact the CI tutors.
-      * There were serveral attempts to find the issue in the code, looking at the 'list_display' in the admin.py file, correcting errors in the models.py file neither of which solved the problem.
+      * There were several attempts to find the issue in the code, looking at the 'list_display' in the admin.py file and correcting errors in the models.py file neither of which solved the problem.
-      * We cleared the previous migrations in order to create the admin page again but the tutor noticed that the Heroku postgres database was still connected.
+      * We cleared the previous migrations to create the admin page again but the tutor noticed that the Heroku Postgres database was still connected.
       * I reset the database from inside Heroku and performed the migrations, this corrected the issue
 <details>
 <summary>Admin Page Error</summary>